How to Design A Spa

 - More ornate pieces can be used for storage, like cabinets in the waiting area, sofas or chairs with unique or decorative lines, and bright pops of color and textures on the upholstery.
 These pieces are ideal in public areas, like lobbies, rather than in the day spa itself.

 - Water features can be welcome additions to your day spa design.
 The soothing sounds can help customers to relax.
 Water has the power to both calm and rejuvenate.
 Consider these in more intimate locations than the styling floor.
 Rooms for pedicures, massages, or skin treatments are ideal locations for these beautiful additions.

 More than just a fancy name for your furniture layout, feng shui is an ancient Chinese practice that incorporates the elements of wind, or feng, and water, or shui, to maximize the flow of energy, or chi.
 The practice involves strategically designing a room and the furniture pieces to give the best possible results.

 This means a balance between yin, the peaceful element, and yang, the vibrant, healthy element.
 In most spas, this looks like an uncluttered, restful space that allows customers to feel a break from the outside world.

 Of course, each day spa has a different clientele and atmosphere, which should be considered before rearranging your space.
 Think about the way you run your business — and check out The Ultimate Guide to Growing Your Day Spa Business opens in a new window for new ideas — and work with a feng shui practitioner with day spa experience to ensure the optimal flow for your business.

-Marine Agency Can Give You Peace of Mind, Too
+Day Spa Business Insurance Can Give You Peace of Mind, Too